Prof. Engr. Dr. Ahmar Rashid

 Undergrad: CS352 Soft Computing

-Undergrad: Robotic Vision, Data Structures and Algorithms, Introduction to Computing and Programming, Logic Design, Theory of Automata, Wireless and Mobile Networks
+Undergrad: Robotic Vision, Data Structures and Algorithms, Conputing and AI, Introduction to Computing and Programming, Logic Design, Theory of Automata, Wireless and Mobile Networks

 Teaching (Ex.
 GIK)